Tri-Hospital Research Ethics Board

 In general, the THREB requires the original and five copies (six packages in total) of all documents that must be reviewed.
 To provide sufficient time for review, completed application packages and other items for review must be received by the second Wednesday of the month prior to the THREB meeting date.
 Please email an electronic copy of the submission to email@example.com.

-- Application form for project review (revised October 2016)
+- Application for project review Part 1 (revised October 2017)

-- Application for retrospective review of health records (revised October 2016)
+- Application for project review Part 2 (revised October 2017)

 - St. Mary’s General Hospital Data Agreement